IgorBuchelnikov/ObservableComputations/README.md

 }
 ```

 In the code above we have a collection of relations: *relations*.
 That collection has redundancy: if the collection contains relation A to B as a parent, it must contain corresponding relation: B to A as a child, and vise versa.
 Also, we have the computed collection of ordered relations: *orderedRelations*.
-Our task is to support the integrity of relations collection: if someone changes it we have to react so the collection restores integrity.
+Our task is to support the integrity of relations collection: if someone changes it, we have to react, so the collection restores integrity.
 Imagine that the only way to do it is to subscribe to CollectionChanged event of *orderedRelations* collection (for some reason we cannot subscribe to CollectionChanged event of *relations* collection).
 In the code above we consider only one type of change: Add.

 ## Debugging